khaes-kth/socket.io-file-vul-ex/readme.md

 When using `Socket.io-file` to upload a file, you can also set the name of the file you are uploading.
 This makes a lot of sense.
 The big issue is that instead of passing the file name, you pass a path!
 If you do so, the file will be saved in the path you have mentioned.

-By default, the uploaded files are supposed to be saved in the `cv-applicants` directory.
+By default, the uploaded files are supposed to be saved in the `cv-applicants` directory (see [this line](https://github.com/khaes-kth/socket.io-file-vul-ex/blob/main/vulnerable-component/server.js#L32)).
 However, if you pass a name like `../public/filename.html`, it will be saved in the `public` directory.
 Note that files in this directory are served as static files.
 What if a malicious actor upploads a WAR ANNOUNCEMENT to that directory?
 Let's see what happes below.

 ### Potential Fix for the Exploit